Omar Apollo: Personal life

 Apollo's parents encouraged him to attend college; however Apollo dropped out after two weeks to pursue a musical career.
 He has Mexican citizenship.

 Apollo is gay and has denied queerbaiting allegations saying, 'It's not a choice, it's just what I am. [...]
 I'm totally aware of the privilege we have now to be ourselves and still have a career [...] people thought I was queerbaiting before.
 I wasn't super open about my sexuality, but people were hearing things. [...]
 It had a lot to do with me growing up in Indiana which is very conservative.
 I stopped putting pronouns in my music for a couple of years then I just realized, I can't let other people's opinions influence and dictate my life.
+In 2022, a tweet of his went viral addressing the queerbaiting rumors where he responded to a fan saying "i like his song but i don't like supporting straight men doing queerbaiting."
+Apollo wrote back "no i be sucking d-k fr" ... "from the back."
 In an interview in 2022, Apollo said, "I feel like in the beginning, [...]
 I was trying to keep the mystique.
 But I don't even care anymore [...] now I'm just like, I'm very gay."

 As of August 2024, Apollo resides in Pasadena, California.